adrianocastro/ga-fewd-sf-55/resources/code/coding_conventions.md

 ## Whitespace and Indentation

 - use spaces instead of tabs
+- use two spaces for indentation

-  - use the following preferences in Sublime Text:
+Use the following preferences in Sublime Text:

     // Number of spaces a tab is considered equal to "tab_size": 2,
     // Insert spaces when tab is pressed "translate_tabs_to_spaces": true,
     // Force indentation rules instead of detecting pre-existing ones "detect_indentation": false,
     // Draw all white space and invisible characters "draw_white_space": "all",

 ## Language Specific Conventions